ploomber/ploomber/doc/user-guide/cli.rst

-Command line interface
+Command-line interface
 ======================

-.. note::  This is an introductory tutorial to the command line interface, for a full API description, see: :doc:`../api/cli`.
+.. note::  This is an introductory tutorial to the command line interface; for a complete API description, see: :doc:`../api/cli`.

 Entry points
 ------------

-By default, the CLi looks for an ``pipeline.yaml`` file in certain standard locations (:ref:`api-cli-default-locations`).
+By default, the CLI looks for an ``pipeline.yaml`` file in certain standard locations (:ref:`api-cli-default-locations`).
 If your pipeline exists in a non-standard location, pass the ``--entry-point`` argument.